Author: Vanessa Ngan, Staff Writer, 2003. Updated by A/Prof Amanda Oakley, February 2016.

 The most common skin conditions to cause erythroderma are:

-Erythroderma may also be a symptom or sign of a systemic disease.
+Erythroderma may also be a symptom or sign of systemic disease.
 These may include:

 It is not known why some skin diseases in some people progress to erythroderma.
 The pathogenesis is complicated, involving keratinocytes and lymphocytes, and their interaction with adhesion molecules and cytokines.
 The result is a dramatic increase in turnover of epidermal cells.

-Generalised erythema and oedema affects 90% or more of the skin surface.
+By definition, generalised erythema and oedema or papulation affect 90% or more of the skin surface.

 Clues may be present as to the underlying cause.